UK Minimum Wage

 - Increase productivity.
 The efficiency wage theory states that higher wages can increase the incentive for people to work harder and thus higher wages may increase labour productivity.
 If firms have to pay higher wages, they may put more focus on increasing labour productivity, which increases efficiency of the economy

-- Increase the incentives to accept a job.
+- Increases the incentives to accept a job.
 With a minimum wage, there is a bigger difference between the level of benefits and the income from employment.
 A minimum wage could also increase the participation rate as the benefits of work become greater and more worthwhile.

 - Counterbalance the effect of monopsony employers.
 If firms have Monopsony power they can drive wages down by employing fewer workers.
 However, minimum wages will make this more difficult.
 Therefore a minimum wage could have a positive effect on employment.

 Diagram of Minimum Wage on Monopsony